jaakdentrekhaak/spotify_backup/README.md

 - playlist-modify-public: to create and modify user public playlists

 At this point our server has the access token of the logged-in client and can make further requests such as creating a playlist etc.

+NOTE: if new users want to use this program, they need to be given access to the application in the Spotify dashboard